BrianKYildirim/GoogleMapsDataScraper/README.md

   - Once the script completes, check your specified output file (e.g., data.csv) for the scraped information.
 This file will be located in  wherever you cloned the repository, then in GoogleMapsDataScraper/output/

 **Acknowledgements:**
-Thanks to the developers of Selenium, BeautifulSoup, and other libraries used in this project.
+Thanks to the developers of Pandas, Playwright, and other libraries used in this project.

 Inspired by various web scraping tutorials and communities.